Police Officers Faces

 Annotated Sample Images #

-The following section presents a series of randomly selected sample images, each of which has been annotated with the corresponding seventy-three attribute labels.
-The Matplotlib software has been employed for the purpose of plotting the frequency distribution of the labels.
-The faces have been redacted for reasons of privacy.
+The following section presents a randomly selected subset of sample images, each annotated with the corresponding seventy-three attribute labels.
+The frequency distribution of these labels has been visualized using the Matplotlib library.
+To preserve the privacy of the individuals depicted, the faces in the images have been redacted.

-* It is important to note that this particular section of the dataset utilises a relatively weak and open to question model which categorises faces in a wholly discriminative manner.
-Furthermore, the ground truth of the face attribute annotations is automatically estimated and not verified by a human annotator.
+* It is important to note that this specific section of the dataset employs a model with inherent limitations, which categorizes faces in a strictly discriminative manner.
+Additionally, the ground truth for the face attribute annotations is derived through automatic estimation, and these annotations have not been independently verified by human annotators.

 Access #